 George F. DeMartino is an economist who researches the ethical foundations of economic theory, policy, and professional economic practice.
 Other research interests include the global political economy, industrial relations, and theories of political economy.

 Professor DeMartino is a professor of international economics at the Josef Korbel School of International Studies of the University of Denver, where he teaches courses on international trade, the normative foundations of global economic policymaking, theories of political economy, and professional ethics in international affairs.
-He also is a co-founder and co-director of the MA Program in Global Finance, Trade and Economic Integration.
+He also is a co-founder and co-director of the MA Program in Global Economic Affairs.